Guang-Hou/skeleton-sp21/proj2/gitlet-design.md

     4. Check if the file exists in the rmFileMap, if so remove it there.
 11. `public static void rmFile(String fileName)`
     1. Used for `java gitlet.Main rm [file name]` command.
-    2. Remove file if needed and stage a file to be removed from the repository for the next commit.
+    2. Remove file if needed and stage a file to be removed for the next commit.
+Finish the file operation here and update information in the `addFileMap` so the next commit can update the commit fileBlob.
     3. If the file name is in the `addFiles`, remove the file in the addFileMap list and remove the corresponding file.
     4. If the file is in the current commit's blobs,
-       1. Add the fileName : hash to the `rmFileMap.
+       1. Add the fileName : hash to the `rmFileMap`.
-       2. If the fileDelete the file in CWD, delete it.
+       2. If the file exists in CWD, delete it.
     5. If neither is the case, exit and print error message.
     6. Note that a file will not be both in the addFiles and current commit's blobs.
 See the add and makeCommit functions.
         1. After each commit, addFiles will be cleared.
         2. If the file is in the current commit's blobs, and we add this file again, it will not be staged in the addFiles.
-12. `public static void makeCommit(String message)`
+12. `public static void makeCommit(String message, additionalParentID)`
-    1. Used for `java gitlet.Main commit [message]` command.
+    1. Used for `java gitlet.Main commit [message]` command and `merge` function.
     2. Create a Commit object with the provided message.
-Save the Commit object to commits folder.
+Save the Commit object to `commits` folder.
+    3. For `merge` function, provide the `additionalParentID` to be added to the merged commit.
-    3. Use the static instance variable `headCommit` create a new Commit object by the copying constructor.
+    4. Use the static instance variable `headCommit` create a new Commit object by the copying constructor.
-    4. Update the Commit object instance variables based on the addFileMap and rmFileMap:
+    5. Update the Commit object instance variables based on the addFileMap and rmFileMap:
+       1. No file operation here.
+Just update the record (pointers).
-       1. Update message.
+       2. Update message.
-       2. Update fileBlobs.
+       3. Update fileBlobs.
           1. For each `file:hash` in the `addFiles`, update it in the `blobs` section of the commit.
+The file copy operation is already done in the `add` function.
           2. For each `file:hash` in the `rmFiles`, remove it from the `blobs` section of the commit.
+The file deletion operation (if needed) is already done in the `rm` function call.
-       3. Save the commit object.
+       4. Save the commit object.
-       4. Update headID and branch pointer.
+       5. Update headID and branch pointer.
-    5. Clear staging area.
+    6. Clear staging area.
-    6. Save static variables.
+    7. Save static variables.
 13. `public String showLocalLog()`
     1. Used for `java gitlet.Main log` command.
     2. Print the log history of the headCommit.